-Child Self-harm Over-reaction to mistakes / Inappropriate emotional responses Chronic running away Abnormal or indiscriminate attachment Drug/solvent abuse Low self-esteem Compulsive stealing Extremes of passivity or aggression Makes a disclosure Social isolation - withdrawn, a 'loner' Frozen watchfulness particularly pre school Developmental delay Depression Neurotic behaviour (e.g. rocking, hair twisting, thumb Desperate attention-seeking behaviour sucking) Parent Family/environment Parent Observed to be aggressive towards child or others Family/environment Marginalised or isolated by the community.
-Observed to be aggressive towards child or others Intensely involved with their children, never allowing • Observed to be aggressive towards child or others Marginalised or isolated by the community.
-History of mental health, alcohol or drug misuse or Observed to be aggressive towards child or others Intensely involved with their children, never allowing anyone else to undertake their child's care.
-Marginalised or isolated by the community.
+Child Self-harm Over-reaction to mistakes / Inappropriate emotional responses Chronic running away Abnormal or indiscriminate attachment Drug/solvent abuse Low self-esteem Compulsive stealing Extremes of passivity or aggression Makes a disclosure Social isolation - withdrawn, a 'loner' Frozen watchfulness particularly pre school Developmental delay Depression Neurotic behaviour (e.g. rocking, hair Desperate attention-seeking behaviour twisting, thumb sucking) Parent Family/environment Observed to be aggressive towards child or others Marginalised or isolated by the community.
+Intensely involved with their children, never allowing anyone else to undertake their child's care.
 History of mental health, alcohol or drug misuse or domestic violence.
-History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self harm, somatising disorder or false allegations of Observed to be aggressive towards child or others Intensely involved with their children, never allowing anyone else to undertake their child's care.
-Previous domestic violence Marginalised or isolated by the community.
-History of mental health, alcohol or drug misuse or domestic violence.
-History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self Observed to be aggressive towards child or others Intensely involved with their children, never allowing anyone else to undertake their child's care.
-Previous domestic violence History of abuse or mental health problems Marginalised or isolated by the community.
-History of mental health, alcohol or drug misuse or domestic violence.
-History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self harm, somatising disorder or false allegations of physical or sexual assault the serious impairment of the child's health or development.
-Neglect may occur during pregnancy as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to:
+Previous domestic violence History of unexplained death, illness or multiple surgery in parents and/or siblings of the family History of abuse or mental health Past history in the care of childhood abuse, self harm, somatising disorder or problems false allegations of physical or sexual assault Mental health, drug or alcohol difficulties Wider parenting difficulties Cold and unresponsive to the child's Physical or sexual assault or a culture of emotional needs physical chastisement.
+Overly critical of the child Lack of support from family or social network.